Podcast: Play in new window | Download

 Ultimately, SEO is kind of complicated.
 It would be a full-time job keeping up with all the changes.
 As search engines continue to update their algorithms, best practices will also change.
 Old spammy tactics just don’t work anymore, and the best approach is just to create quality content that your visitors will likely be looking for.

 Now, there is so much more I could cover here, but you may be overwhelmed already, so I will talk more about SEO on another occasion.
 There are a couple of resources I referred to in creating this podcast episode.
 The first is an article by Moz which is Music SEO – 7 Lessons in Brand Optimization for 2015.
 This gets into a lot of detail and can be a very handy guide.
 Another is a little bit of an older eBook but still a good one.
 The 20 Things You Must Know About Music Online by Andrew Dubber.
-So, if you want to learn more about SEO, those are a couple of resources you can dig into.
+To learn more about SEO tools, you can check out the definitive SEO tools and software list.

 That’s all from me for now.
 I look forward to sharing more in the next episode.